The humane approach to feral-neighborhood cat control and a proven method in reducing the number of homeless cats.

 Place Cats in Holding Area

-Try to trap the night before, or the morning of the day you will bring the cat(s) to the Lurie Clinic for surgery.
+We encourage trapping the night before, however if you are trapping the morning of surgery, please alert our staff when checking in so we can remove any remaining food from the trap.
 You will need a place to keep the trapped cats until you drop them off for their spay/neuter surgery.
 Covering the traps helps to keep the cats calm.

 It is normal for the cat to thrash around inside the trap.
 It is very tempting to release him, but he will not hurt himself if the trap is covered.
 If a cat has already hurt himself, do not release him.
 Most injuries from traps are very minor, such as a bruised or bloody nose, or scratched paw pad.
 If you trap a severely injured or sick cat, rush him to a veterinary clinic (please note that PAWS Chicago does not operate a full-service veterinary clinic).